 Site: Dover Street Market

-Physical Locations: London, New York, Tokyo, Beijing, and Singapore (Los Angeles coming late 2018)
+Physical Locations: London, New York, Tokyo, Beijing, Singapore, and Los Angeles

 Editor’s Notes: Dover Street Market was launched by COMME des GARÇONS' Rei Kawakubo and her husband Adrian Joffe.
 The original store was located on Dover Street in London, but since then, it has moved to Haymarket in the British capital and four more branches have opened around the world, with a new store opening this fall in Los Angeles.

-At Dover Street Market, you’ll find simple classics among more out-there choices, some of which you’d be hard-pressed to find at other online sneaker retailers.
+At Dover Street Market, you’ll find simple classics among more out-there choices, some of which you’d be hard-pressed to find at other of the best online shoe stores.

 Physical Locations: Tokyo